Molx32/molx32.github.io/_posts/2022-08-01-Update-management-011.md

 ### Create the policy definitions
 We actually need to create multiple policy definitions.
 Before sharing the policies to implement, let's take a look at the policy definition code.
 This first part shows two parameters :
-- PolicyRule - It defines in which conditions the policy will be applied.
+- <b>policyRule</b> - It defines in which conditions the policy will be applied.
 In that case, the policy will be applied to resources with <i>Microsoft.HybridCompute/machines</i> type (i.e. Azure ARC resources), and to resources which run Linux.
 {% highlight json %}
 {
     "if": {